1996 New Zealand rugby union tour of South Africa

 The 1996 New Zealand rugby union tour of South Africa was a historic tour in the history of New Zealand rugby.
 The All Blacks won the test series 2–1 and became known as "the Incomparables" for their feat of winning a series in South Africa for the first time.

 Background

 The rivalry between New Zealand and South Africa had begun in 1921.
 This history included the controversial 1981 tour.
 The All Blacks had never beaten South Africa in a test series in South Africa.
 All Black sides of 1928, 1949, 1960, 1970 and 1976 had all failed to beat South Africa away from home.
 1996 was the year professionalism was introduced into rugby union meaning the creation of the new Tri nations and Super 12.
-As of 2021 no further full-scale tours have occurred between New Zealand and South Africa.
+A full-scale tour between New Zealand and South Africa is scheduled for 2026 called Rugby's Greatest Rivalry.

 The Tour

 New Zealand and South Africa played four test matches; the first was the final match of the 1996 Tri Nations Series.
 The next three was for the test series which the All Blacks won 2–1.